ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 	* A user needs an IAM policy with a service role set to *manager* to be able to delete keys.
 	* A user needs an IAM policy with a service role set to *reader* to be able to see keys.

 3. Create a security key by using the {{site.data.keyword.keymanagementserviceshort}} service to generate {{site.data.keyword.cloudaccesstrailshort}} event data.
-For more information, see [Creating new keys](/docs/services/key-protect/create-standard-keys.html#create-standard-keys).
+For more information, see [Creating new keys](/docs/services/key-protect?topic=key-protect-create-standard-keys#create-standard-keys).

 {{site.data.keyword.cloudaccesstrailshort}} events are generated as a result of creating a key.

-## Step 2: Get information about stored events
+## Step 2.
+Get information about stored events
 {: #tutorial2_step2}

 {{site.data.keyword.keymanagementserviceshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} account domain.

-In this tutorial, {{site.data.keyword.keymanagementserviceshort}} events are available in the US South account domain which is the region where you have provision the {{site.data.keyword.keymanagementserviceshort}} service.
+In this tutorial, {{site.data.keyword.keymanagementserviceshort}} events are available in the US South account domain, which is the region where you provisioned the {{site.data.keyword.keymanagementserviceshort}} service.

 Run the following command to get information about events collected on a specific date: